 I’ve collected references to Lum’s, and may revisit its arc, as there are many points of interest.
 This essay at Wikipedia does the basic history well.
 It includes as well an evocative, early image of Lum’s in Florida.

-By the mid-80s the Lum’s chain was no more, but individual restaurants carried on here and there (see the account linked), the last apparently in Bellevue, WA.
+At its peak the corporate office had good money and technical resources behind it.
+Success eluded at national level for some reason.
+By the mid-80s Lum’s as a chain was no more, but individual restaurants carried on here and there, the last apparently in Bellevue, Washington.

 I mentioned earlier the Ollieburger, a staple of Lum’s menu.
 It was named for an Oliver in New York who devised the recipe and cooking method.

 And then there was Lum’s famous hot dog.
 It was billed as steamed in beer but was more simmered I think.
 The dish stretched back to Lum’s origins as a curb-side hot dog palace in 1950s south Florida.

 I had tried cooking hot dogs in beer before but without a clear success.
 Of course, Beer et Seq pours in the beer with fervour, usually of tongue-stripping qualities (all those hops!).
 The results were, well, bitter, and unbalanced.

 In researching Lum’s history I found what purports to be the original hot dog recipe.
 In Talk of the Village some seven years ago “Senior Citizen” contributed a recipe he dubbed authentic.

 In the Parafu site in 2018 the same recipe appears, with photos and other good details.
 So I followed their approach.

 It blends beer and water (proportions of 1:2), caraway seed, powdered garlic, sugar, and sliced onion.
 The mix is simmered with the dogs for 15 minutes.

 Having cooked many a hot dog in my time, I’ve found that quarter hour is needed, for boiling that is.
 Less time, the dogs are not quite heated through.
 More, they swell too much.